FrederikTobner/JANUS/book/src/chapter-02-getting-started/verification.md

 Let's make sure everything actually works before we get three chapters in and discover your assembler is from 2003.

+[!side]
+This section takes 2 minutes.
+Do it.
+Future you will thank present you.
+[/!side]

 ## Version Check

 Run these commands and verify the versions: